fuankarion/Vision17/Lab12-FCN/readme.md

 - Start learning, provided everything is on its place, just run *python trainFCN.py*

 ## Report
 We will relax the usual delivery requirements for this one.
-Upload a small report to you github, any format you like; Describe your approach to train the FCN including tje data prepartion.
+Upload a small report to you github, any format you like; Describe your approach to train the FCN including the data prepartion.
 Perform a simple evaluation on a subset of the horses dataset using the jaccard index.
 Finally upload your code, and the general instructions to run it.

 ## Deadline
 Friday 19 2017 11:59